sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I graduated with an MSc degree last year and is supposed to kick-off my doctoral studies this September.
-If possible, I am also very excited to teach some courses in the near future!
+I graduated with an MSc degree last year and will have kicked off my doctoral studies by this September.
+If possible, I am also very excited to teach certain undergrad courses in the near future!